THIOS: DESIGN SYSTEMS ON AGENT RAILS

 Designer

-MCP audit · next surface audit-design-token-drift cssSyncRequired design-system-loop.html parametric agent DESIGN.md CANONICAL RULES ~65 tokens · agent-readable FIGMA visual source via Tokens Studio TOKENS .JSON 212 tokens · W3C MAIN.CSS 18,000+ lines → 4 sites DESIGN SYSTEM.HTML live demo · 109 KB ONSHAPE 54 elements Variable Studio 1 FIGMA via Tokens Studio TOKENS .JSON 212 · W3C MAIN.CSS 18k+ lines · 4 sites DESIGN.md CANONICAL RULES spine · agents read on every task DESIGN SYSTEM.HTML live demo · 109 KB ONSHAPE 54 elements Variable Studio 1 ↻ loops back · MCP audit on next surface
+MCP audit · next surface token-drift audit cssSyncRequired design-system-loop.html parametric agent DESIGN.md CANONICAL RULES ~65 tokens · agent-readable FIGMA visual source live · in sync TOKENS .JSON 212 tokens · W3C MAIN.CSS 18,000+ lines → 4 sites DESIGN SYSTEM.HTML live demo · 109 KB ONSHAPE 54 elements Variable Studio 1 FIGMA live · in sync TOKENS .JSON 212 · W3C MAIN.CSS 18k+ lines · 4 sites DESIGN.md CANONICAL RULES spine · agents read on every task DESIGN SYSTEM.HTML live demo · 109 KB ONSHAPE 54 elements Variable Studio 1 ↻ loops back · MCP audit on next surface

 DESIGN.md is the spine.
-Five surfaces orbit it.
+Five surfaces orbit it — six in sync.
 Agents enforce the spokes.

 What Thios Is